rucharr/Developing-Data-Products---Week-2-Assignment---India-s-Monuments/README.md

 Does the web page feature a date and is this date less than two months before the date that you're grading this assignment?

 Does the web page feature an interactive map that appears to have been created with Leaflet?

+# Description of Assignment

+The assignment is to create a web page using R Markdown that features a map created with Leaflet.
+For this assignment, I have I have created an interactive map showing 5 famous monuments across India using the leafet package in R namely; India Gate, Statue of Unity, Taj Mahal, Red Fort, Golden Temple, Meenakshi Temple, Gateway Of India, and Konak Sun temple.
+# (Please download HTML file to see the interactive map)